-Synergy has been installing the Sonnen Eco storage system pared with solar for more than 2 years with great success.
-With the release of Enphase’s new Encharge storage system and soon to be released Ensemble energy storage roof inverter integration, we will be picking up a second offering.
+Synergy has been installing the Sonnen Eco storage system pared with solar for more than 3 years with great success.
+With the release of Enphase’s Ensemble energy storage system with roof inverter integration, we will be picking up a second offering.
 Both of these products meet our fundamental requirements in the area of safety, reliability and longevity, and offer two very different approaches to energy storage.

 Let’s first look at the similarities.

 - Both systems can be setup as whole house or use a protected loads panel (PLP).
-Whole house has the advantage of allowing the whole house to be onbackup, and the disadvantage of heavy loads that can shut down the system requiring homeowner involvement.
+Whole house has the advantage of allowing the whole house to be onbackup, and the disadvantage of heavy loads that can shut down the system, or quickly drain the battery, requiring homeowner involvement.
 This can be an issue when the homeowner is away.
-PLP’s allow a homeowner to segment off a smaller subset of the home’s electrical needs that they want to keep powered when the grid is out.
-Having both optionsoffers a greater flexibility of design.
+Using a PLP’s allows a homeowner to have a smaller subset of the home’s electrical needs that they want to keep powered when the grid is out.
+Having both options offers a greater flexibility of design.

 - Both products are AC coupled This means the storage and the solar are connected via AC, and enter the electrical panel as AC, not DC.
 AC coupling offers some advantages.
 They allow roof top inverters that are tied to the grid to bypass the storage system.
 It is also usually easier to retro-fit AC coupled systems to existing solar systems.